 4.1 Executive Council - The activities, properties and affairs of the Association shall be managed by the Executive Council.
 The responsibility of the Executive Council shall include, but not be limited to, general supervision of the affairs of the Association, setting of the time and place of meetings of members, setting the structure and amount of dues, and meeting registration fees, initiation of policy and performance of other duties prescribed by these bylaws.
 At a business meeting that will be held at each Annual Meeting, the Executive Council shall render a report to the members of the activities of the Association for the preceding year.

-4.2 Members of the Executive Council - The Executive Council shall consist of the President, President- Elect, Treasurer, Secretary, Program Chair, immediate two Past Presidents of the Association, and the Chairpersons of the Standing Committees or their equivalents.
+4.2 Members of the Executive Council - The Executive Council shall consist of the President, President- Elect, Treasurer, Secretary, Program Chair, immediate two Past Presidents of the Association, the Academic Psychiatry Governance Committee Representative, and the Chairpersons of the Standing Committees or their equivalents.
 In addition, the President may appoint up to four (4) additional members of the Executive Council who will serve one- (1) year terms and may be reappointed by successive Presidents for up to two (2) additional consecutive one- (1) year terms.
 Each remaining member of the Executive Council shall hold office from the time of his selection or appointment as one of the office holders stated above until his successor shall have been duly elected or appointed and shall be qualified or until death, or until resignation.
 The immediate two Past Presidents shall serve as members of the Executive Council until the end of the second Annual Meeting following the end of their term as President.
 The President of the Association shall serve as Chairperson of the Executive Council.

 4.3 Meetings of the Executive Council - The Executive Council shall represent the Association as necessary between Annual meetings and shall meet as often as it deems necessary to conduct the business of the Association.